-Tried and Tested Techniques that have Worked Successfully for over 14 years…
+Tried and Tested Low Maintenance Methods that have Worked Successfully for over 14 years…

 With over 14 years experience breeding insects for private use and commercially, we have tried every method available and found them very frustrating… so we developed our own systems which overcome the disadvantages of conventional cricket breeding.
 Below we explain how its four distinct zones have improved hygiene, breeding consistency, production and importantly maintenance:

-How 4 Separate Zones Will Get you Better Results
+How these 4 Separate Zones Will Get you Better Results

 - Automated food and water dispensers feed your animals even when you go on holidays.